 To enter your personal property taxes paid:

-This information will then flow to Schedule A, Line 7.
+This information will then flow to Schedule A (Form 1040) Itemized Deductions, Line 5c.

-Note: Although commonly referred to as property taxes, taxes you pay on your home are known as real estate taxes and would be entered separately on the screen titled Itemized Deductions - Real Estate Taxes Paid.
-Click this link for additional information about Real Estate Taxes Paid.
+Note.
+Although commonly referred to as property taxes, taxes you pay on your home are known as "real estate taxes" and would be entered separately on the screen titled Enter any other deductible taxes paid in 2020.
+See Real Estate Taxes Paid for more information.

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.